As an avid griller for a decade now, I find navigating the extensive landscape of Bluetooth thermometers to present its challenges.

 The smartphone apps work by linking the main thermometer to your phone or tablet by downloading an app from the manufacturer.

 The main unit then transmits a wireless signal to your phone, giving you all the needed info.
 These apps also tend to have more features than the standalone units, such as naming probes or viewing temperature graphs.

 Since everything you need is on your phone, there’s no reason to get up and check on your food mid-cook.
 You’ll get notified by a custom alarm, so you’re always ahead of schedule.

 With a grill thermometer, you’ll find that they all come with different charging capabilities.

-Some may include a rechargeable battery that can simply be plugged into a USB or other cable (typically comes with the unit), others will take batteries such as AA, and rarely, a grill thermometer will contain non-rechargeable batteries that are usually difficult or expensive to get ahold of.
+Some may include a rechargeable battery that can simply be plugged into a USB or other cable (typically comes with the unit).
+Others will take batteries such as AA, and rarely, a grill thermometer should contain non-rechargeable batteries that are usually difficult or expensive to get ahold of.

 In my opinion, the best Bluetooth BBQ thermometers come with a rechargeable battery.